opengeospatial/wfs3hackathon/notes/introductions.md

  - support for content-type negotiation using HTTP headers
  - 'Link' HTTP headers that link a feature URL to its collection/service description

+**Francesco Bartoli**: Core GeoNode developer, has 10+ years understanding of WxS OGC specs while supporting clients mostly with GeoServer installation.
+Interested to prototype an experimental WFS3 implementation with python in order to become a valid back-end alternative for vector layers in the future of GeoNode.
+Goal of this hackathon is to develop with the geopython community a common library to manage wfs3 objects which can then be used by any framework.